Lisa-Wall/SpendingProfile/README.md

 # Spending Profile

 Spending Profile is a website I wrote to track finances.
-I posted the code here out of interest, mainly to note changes in software development practices since 2009.
+I posted the code here out of interest, mainly to explore changes in software development practices since 2009.

-You can visit the website at (https://www.spendingprofile.com/).
-There is a live demo - use Chrome for that.
+You can visit the website <a href="https://www.spendingprofile.com/" target="new">here</a>.
+There is a live demo (use Chrome or Edge).

 ## Differences in software development practices since 2009

-One big difference is simply the choice of markup and programming languages.
+One big difference is simply the choice programming languages, frameworks and libraries.

 * **PHP**.
 In 2009 I used PHP for everything on the server side, whereas today I would choose Node.js.